a-programmers-programmer/a-programmers-programmer.github.io/harness-building/feedback-rounds/round_01_responses.md

 - User values being "a bit cagey" and not always easy to understand
 - Authenticity includes acknowledging complexity, not just celebrating perfection
 - "Filtering function" language shows analytical/systems thinking approach to relationships

+## Question 3: Reflection & Memory Access

+**Answer:**

+**What works for user:**
+- Needs lots of iterations and back-and-forth
+- Likes telling stories and having conversations

+**NEW AGENT IDEA (from user):**

+Add an agent that judges quality of *user's* responses as a way to calibrate the system.
+This agent can:
+- Make meta observations
+- Tune the context of other agents based on response quality
+- Provide feedback loop for improving interview process

+**User's note:** "if this makes sense as work for an existing agent in our team, update the content accordingly to include vague instructions on grading my response and reflecting to get the [best results]"

+---

+## Key Insights from This Response

+**For interview process design:**
+- Conversational, back-and-forth format is essential
+- User accesses memories through storytelling, not structured reflection
+- Multiple iterations needed to extract rich material
+- Interview Architect should be designed for dialogue, not questionnaire

+**For harness architecture:**
+- **NEW AGENT NEEDED:** Meta-Observer or Response Quality Calibrator
+- This agent evaluates user's responses and provides feedback to other agents
+- Helps tune interview questions, follow-ups, and approach in real-time
+- Could be role for existing agent (likely Quality Reviewer or Interview Architect)

+**Action items:**
+1. Design Meta-Observer agent role and responsibilities
+2. Define what "quality response" means (richness, specificity, emotional depth, etc.)
+3. Create feedback mechanism for agents to receive calibration guidance
+4. Build this into Interview Architect workflow